Sports Medicine Fellowship

 Sports medicine provider examining patient

 The Department of Family Medicine sponsors a one-year ACGME-Accredited Sports Medicine Fellowship.
-The program holds clinics at OHSU Family Medicine at Gabriel Park, the OHSU Human Performance Lab on Marquam Hill, and Orthopaedics at the Center for Health and Healing
+The program has a main hub at OHSU Family Medicine at Gabriel Park, and provides clinical experience at various other OHSU Sports Medicine clinics including:

-Established in 2009 by Dr. Charles Webb, the OHSU Sports Medicine Fellowship has a 100 percent board pass rate and we have trained fellows from Family Medicine, Internal Medicine, Emergency Medicine, and Pediatric specialties.
+Established in 2009 by Dr. Charles Webb, the OHSU Sports Medicine Fellowship has a 100 percent board pass rate.
+We have trained fellows from Family Medicine, Internal Medicine, Emergency Medicine, and Pediatric specialties.
 We collaborate with the PeaceHealth Sports Medicine Fellowship in Vancouver, Washington for combined didactic sessions.

 Our program:

-• Understands unique aspects of comprehensive primary care for athletes and active individuals.
+• Promotes comprehensive primary care for athletes and active individuals

-• Emphasizes the role of exercise on health promotion/disease management and the ability to prescribe an individualized exercise program for each patient
+• Emphasizes the role of exercise in health promotion/disease management

 • Fosters experts in the use of ultrasound for diagnostic applications and injection guidance